linnearice/surfs_up/README.md

 ## Results
 The results of this analysis proved the weather temperatures to comfortable for tourits and stable enough over the two periods to encourage a healthy and consistent tourist visitation.

-Analysis for temperatures in June timefram for years 2010 to 2017 are:
+Analysis for temperatures in June timeframe for years 2010 to 2017 are:

 ![June_temps](https://user-images.githubusercontent.com/35401581/137364423-664f599f-b592-44ed-9dda-1d3161071911.png)

-Analysis for temperatures in December timefram for years 2010 to 2017 are:
+Analysis for temperatures in December timeframe for years 2010 to 2017 are:

 ![Dec_temps](https://user-images.githubusercontent.com/35401581/137364426-27c076c2-5ed2-4eea-b72e-a9ad5cb36f96.png)